Hiccup246/jameswatt/README.md

 - Look into react internal mechanics more.
 Where to put functions and constants, maybe look at some other projects
 - Update mailto email icon to either be a popup/tooltip or to have new design with copy icon
+- Check how many times the workexperience/tab items are being rendered on tab change
+- Swap out another size component into the slider and ensure everything still works

 ### Work Experience Section